openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 Parameters:

-- rhs: T - Another instance to be compared with the current instance.
+- rhs: T - Another instance to compare with the current instance.

 Return Value: